persapiens/Course/HW/HW3.md

 Your assignment is to complete the workshop assignment with the following additional considerations:

 * Run an additional instance of the service layer (main.js) on a different port (e.g., 3001).
-* Create a proxy that will uniformly deliver requests to localhost/ to localhost:3000, localhost:3001, etc.  It is suggested you use redis to look up which host to resolve to.
+* Create a proxy that will uniformly deliver requests to localhost/ to localhost:3000, localhost:3001, etc.  Use redis to look up which host to resolve to.

 ##### Evaluation